Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Exam-Details/Exam-Content.md

 questions.
 These unscored questions are not identified on the exam

 ## Exam Results
 The AWS Certified Cloud Practitioner exam is a pass or fail exam.
 Your results for the exam are reported as a scaled score of 100–1,000.
-The minimum passing score is 700. <b> [ You will immediately know that you are pass or fail after giving exam ]. <b>
+The minimum passing score is 700. <b> [ You will immediately know that you will pass or fail after giving exam ]. <b>